 Where the design community meets.

-Chicago Associate UX Director Joined about 5 years ago
+Chicago Associate UX Director Joined over 5 years ago

 Sketch for primary design work.
 Miro for collaboration with team (and live wireframe work with some new features they added), WIP reviews.
 InVision for client-focused work sharing, and developer annotations.
 ReadyMag for rich-media prototyping that includes scroll actions.
 SublimeText2 for basic coding.